DAILY DISCIPLINE #87

 Acts 15:32/ I Thessalonians 5:12-22/ 2 Thessalonians 3:6-15/ 2 Timothy 4:2/ Titus 2:15-3:1-2

 Day 30- Nehemiah's drastic dealing with sin seems fanatic in today's lukewarm and compromising society.
 But if we, as individuals are to stay in fellowship with God we must call sin - SIN.
 It is not just a little worry, or a white lie, or a bit of indulgence.
-It is SIN and demands that we turn in the opposite direction and walk completely away from it - (i.e. REPENTANCE).
+It is SIN and therefore demands that we turn in the opposite direction and walk completely away from it.
+This is called REPENTANCE.

 Isaiah 1:16/ 55:7 / Ephesians 4:22/ Hebrews 12:1/ I Peter 2:11